-For the real estate equity funds and the mortgage equity fund for which a.s.r. life has significant influence, being DMOF, DPRF, DCRF, and ASR Mortgage Fund, the exemption of IAS 28 was used, thereby measuring the investments at fair value through profit or loss and presenting them as a separate category within the investments at fair value through profit or loss.
+For the real estate equity funds, the mortgage equity fund and a.s.r.
+PPI funds for which a.s.r. life has significant influence, being DMOF, DPRF, DCRF, DFLF, ASR Mortgage Fund, ASR Duurzaam Wereldwijd Aandelen Fonds and ASR Paraplufonds, the exemption of IAS 28 was used, thereby measuring the investments at fair value through profit or loss and presenting them as a separate category within the investments at fair value through profit or loss.